mndarren/Code-Lib/Salesforce_lib/sf_note.md

    . pub/sub in Apex
    . about SF platform
    .
 Publish declaratively using Process Builder and Flow Builder
-   # How to set up a platform event?
+   # How to set up/publish a platform event?
    1) Define&publish event: Setup -> Platform events -> New Platform Event ->save->Custom Fields&Relationships New;
    2) Sf Platform events stored for 24 hours.
 Retrieve Stored events in API CometD, not in Apex; API name __e
    3) Publish event by Apex/Process Builder/Flow Builder if using it internal; external usage by SF APIs published